Common questions about Agriculture, Environment and Animal Care industry placements

 Firstly, as part of their transition to the world of work, it’s going to be important that students are aware of the standards you expect and of the professional behaviour, language, communication you expect.
 You could:

-- visit the college or school for a short Q&A session with prospective students so you can explain how you work and set expectations
+- visit the school or college for a short Q&A session with prospective students so you can explain how you work and set expectations

 - consider if it would be possible to offer a work taster opportunity to allow the student to visit the workplace before the placement starts and see what will be required in practice

-- work with the college or school to recruit students who are likely to fit with your ways of working
+- work with the school or college to recruit students who are likely to fit with your ways of working

 - use a job description to describe the activities students would be undertaking explaining exactly what is involved, indoor/outdoor, physical or not.
 This will provide an insight into the role for the student.